Effie375/Ubuntu/anaconda/installation/README.md

 bash Anaconda3-2021.11-Linux-x86_64.sh
 ```

-A license agreement will appear.
-Use the **Enter** key to review the agreement.
+The installer prompts "In order to continue the installation process, please review the license agreement."
+Click Enter to view license terms.

 ```none
 Welcome to Anaconda3 2021.11